Mergemat/maze-bench/README.md

 ## What it measures

-MazeBench tests how well language models can:
-- Understand and navigate 2D grid-based mazes
-- Plan paths from start (S) to goal (G)
-- Handle different levels of spatial complexity
-- Operate with limited (local) or full (global) visibility
+Honestly, I'm not sure.
+I think spatial reasoning and tool use.

 ## How it works

-The model receives a maze representation and must output movement commands (`up`, `down`, `left`, `right`) to navigate from start to goal.
+The model receives a maze representation and must use a tool call to output movement commands (`up`, `down`, `left`, `right`) to navigate from start to goal.
 Performance is measured by success rate, steps taken, time, and API cost.

 ### Vision modes